amongus-pvp/ORACsolns/README.md

 This is being done in 2025 so all solutions read and write to console now (except for specific problems from selection exam sets but those will be dealt with later)

+**SINCE ALL SOLUTIONS ARE IN PYTHON, THEY RUN REALLY SLOW.
+TO GUARANTEE THAT YOU DON'T HIT A TIME LIMIT EXCEEDED PROBLEM, MAKE SURE YOU DO ALL SUBMISSIONS USING "Python 3 (PyPy)"**

 # Formatting
 Almost every file will be a python file that scores 100/100 (or partial if specified) when submitted to the link given at the top of the code. <br>
 My code is formatted in the following style for problems (in python) that use standard input and output: